spotinst/help/src/docs/ocean/features/headroom.md

 3. As per the total amount of headroom, Ocean continually balances to match the percentage of resources defined by the user.

 As these steps are repeated, the required headroom percentage is always maintained.

->**Note**: For ECS, the automatic headroom is calculated based on the service with the most changed tasks in the cluster, not taking the Virtual Node Group's settings into consideration.

 ### Automatic Headroom per Virtual Node Group